-Wed June 26 Part I: Answer questions about experiment exercise Experiment data should be collected by now.
+Wed July Part I: Answer questions about experiment exercise Experiment data should be collected by now.
 You have time to check with me if problems have come up.
-Part II.
+21 Part II.
 Writing good questions.
 PREPARE: 1) Read Read Singleton Chapter 10 on writing questions plus review the material on scales and indices pp 397-400.
-Read the over the questionnaire exercise in the workbook so you know what you are working toward.
-2) Read the Newman questionnaire (see workbook packet) as a NEGATIVE example: how NOT to write questions.
+Read the over the questionnaire exercise in the workbook so you know what you are working 2) Read the Newman questionnaire (see workbook packet) as a NEGATIVE example: how NOT to write questions.
 This fake questionnaire was devised as a teaching tool to illustrate common mistakes made in writing questions.
 Pick out your two favorite lousy questions; I will discuss what makes a bad question.
 I will also give hints on writing good questions.
 3) Read Schuman, "Two sources of antiwar sentiment in America", in Golden p.
 267 and the personal journal.
-4) DO HW #8: What do you see as the strengths and weaknesses of open-ended questions?
+4) DO HW #7: What do you see as the strengths and weaknesses of open-ended questions?
 When would they be better than structured questions?
 Would there be some groups of people you wouldn't want to use them with?
 Identify the major variables; summarize the sampling procedures.
 3) Questionnaire assignment explained.
-Thurs June 27 This is a workshop class.
+In class: begin drafting your survey questions.
+Thurs This is a workshop class.
+I will be available in the classroom or in my office to answer questions and July 22 approve surveys.
+I will announce on Wednesday whether we need to meet as a whole class.
 Part I: Answers to questions about experiment exercise.
 Part II: Get questionnaire questions developed and approved.
 Make copies of questionnaire and collect data over the weekend.
 Collecting the data should go quickly, just do a convenience sample.
-Mon July 1 Part I. EXPERIMENT EXERCISE REPORT DUE Be prepared to give a one minute summary of your experiment and its findings in class.
+Mon July Part I. 26 EXPERIMENT EXERCISE REPORT DUE Be prepared to give a one minute summary of your experiment and its findings in class.
 Part II.
 How to code survey data PREPARE: 1) Read 1) Singleton pp 456-465 (data processing) and 2) the detailed example of coding and data analysis in the Workbook packet.
 Look at the sample questionnaire and the code sheet to see their relation.
 Look at the tables to see the relation between the questions on the sample survey and the numbers in the report.
 We will discuss in class different ways to do this depending on the computer facilities you have available.
-Tues July 2 Workshop class Questionnaire data must be coded up and submitted by the end of today's class Wed July 3 Sampling theory and practice PREPARE: 1) Read Singleton Chapter 6 (sampling) plus sample descriptions from Gallup, NYTimes (links posted on my web page).
+I will demonstrate coding using a spreadsheet program.
+Tues July Workshop class Questionnaire data must be coded up and submitted by the end of today's class.
+I will be available in the 27 classroom or in my office to work with teams who need help.
+We will organize team work sessions in the next three days in which we will analyze your data and go over it together.
+Wed July Sampling theory and practice 28 PREPARE: 1) Read Singleton Chapter 6 (sampling) plus sample descriptions from Gallup, NYTimes (links posted on my web page).
 Review your notes on the sampling in articles we have read.
-2) DO HW #10.
+2) DO HW 8.
 Write short summaries of the sampling procedures in three of the articles we have read this term.
-Thurs July 4 Discussion of how to interpret data and write report PREPARE: 1) Re-Read workbook packet on questionnaire assignment.
-Questionnaire tables given to students.
+Thurs Discussion of how to interpret data and write report July 29 1) Re-Read workbook packet on questionnaire assignment.
+Questionnaire tables will have been given to students by prior appointment.
 Opportunity to request revised tables